ShahjalalShohag/shahjalalshohag.github.io/_posts/2022-03-07-appreciation.md

 ---
 layout: post
-title: "Take The Half Back - Appreciation from YouKn0wWho Academy"
+title: "Take the Half Back - Appreciation from YouKn0wWho Academy"
 tags: [Writing, Academy, CP]
 usemathjax: true
+featured: true
 ---

 In case you don't know, I have an academy where I teach people how to be good at Competitive Programming.